 Suzanne's explanation of the Yoga for Wellness Teacher Training Course

-By the time you graduate you will have a global understanding of yoga.
+In training with me, if you focus properly and train with devotion to your learning and with all your heart, by the time you graduate you will have a thorough and global understanding of the practice yoga on and off the mat, as a lifestyle practice.
 You will understand alignment, safe practice and how to adjust your own practice or your lessons for your students.
-You will learn to experience your practice more deeply and provide meaningful experiences for the students you teach.
-Everyone can teach.
-But to me the most important thing is teaching the true essence of yoga which stems from wanting to help yourself and others heal and feel better.
+You will learn to experience your own practice much more deeply, in beautiful and profound ways and be able to provide meaningful experiences to the students you teach.
+You will attain the knowledge needed to be a thorough teacher who understands each student in front of you.